It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 …the blue number links that follow the research study title open a separate tab to one of the clinical studies that has studied that particular curcumin benefit.

-Curcumin is anti-inflammatory
+Curcumin shows anti-inflammatory properties

 Medical authorities consider chronic inflammation to be at the heart of many (most?) serious health problems found in our culture today, thanks to our diet & lifestyle.